Bradley-svg/GB-Heat-Pump-App-V1/docs/secret-management.md

 - Avoid sharing `.dev.vars` files; each developer should source secrets from the password manager or rotate locally as needed.

+### Device Key Hygiene

+- Persist only the SHA-256 hash of each device's shared secret in `devices.device_key_hash` (see `seeds/dev/seed.sql` for a reference insert statement).
+The `0008_device_key_hash_constraint.sql` migration enforces 64-character lowercase hex.
+- During firmware pilots we sometimes load placeholder secrets for bench hardware; rotate those with production values before cut-over so rate limiting and signature validation remain reliable.
+- When rotating, stage the new hash via `wrangler d1 execute ...
+UPDATE devices SET device_key_hash=LOWER(HEX(DIGEST('raw-secret','sha256'))) WHERE device_id='<id>';` and update the downstream firmware bundle concurrently.
 ## Rotation Procedures

 Follow the standard five-step rotation checklist for every secret: